daniel-molina/visualequation/doc/UI.md

 > **Reasoning about main advanced keybindings**:
 >
+> In common graphical text editor:
+>
->*  S-TAB/TAB are used in graphical text editors to inrease/remove indentation,
+>*  S-TAB/TAB are used to increase/remove indentation, but it is also commonly
->   but it is also commonly associated to navigate through different fields.
+>   associated to navigate through different fields.
->*  M-LEFT/M-RIGHT are used in graphical text editors to transpose words.
+>*  M-LEFT/M-RIGHT are used to transpose words.
->*  C-LEFT/C-RIGHT are used in graphical text editors to jump matching word
+>*  C-LEFT/C-RIGHT are used to move between word boundaries.
->   boundaries.
 >*  S-C-LEFT/S-C-RIGHT are used in graphical text editors to select from cursor
 >   to word boundaries.
 >*  C-BACKSPACE/C-DEL are used in graphical text editors to delete from the